Life of the Party (Kanye West and André 3000 song): Release

 A new version of the track, containing the original verse from West and a censored verse from André 3000, was released on the Donda Stem Player on October 27, 2021.
 The track was released along with two other previously unreleased tracks titled "Never Abandon Your Family" and "Up from the Ashes", as well as the original version of "Remote Control", containing a verse from Kid Cudi.
 The song was released as part of the deluxe version of Donda, and as a single for the explicit version on November 14, 2021.

-Reception

 Andre 3000's verse was named best rap verse of the year by both Complex and HipHopDX.

+Commercial performance

+In the United States of America, the single charted at number 13 on the Billboard Bubbling Under Hot 100 Singles chart and number 47 on the Hot R&B/Hip-Hop Songs chart, and peaked at number 3 on both the Hot Christian Songs and Gospel Songs charts.
+Worldwide, it charted at number 96 on the Irish Singles Chart, number 16 on the New Zealand Hot Singles chart, and number 57 in South Africa.

 Music video

 A music video of the song was uploaded to West's official channel on May 8, 2022.
-It showcases photos of West (mostly in his childhood) with the faces animated to sync with the song's lyrics.
+It showcases photos of West, most of which are taken from his childhood, with their faces animated to sync with the song's lyrics.
+All photos are edited to change Kanye's apparel to clothing from the Yeezy Gap Engineered by Balenciaga drop, which released later that month on May 27.
 The music video doesn't feature any of André 3000's vocals, possibly due to the controversy of the song being released without consent of his verses being censored.
-The video ends with a short video of Kanye rapping when he was a kid.
+The video ends with a short video of West rapping, taken when he was a child.